 4. Ovulation Calculator

-An ovulation calculator is another tool that you can use.
-This calculator is available online, and you need to furnish few details like the first day of your last menstruation cycle and the length of your cycle.
-Once you enter these details, the calculator shows your fertile days to conceive.
+Ovulation calculator is another tool you can use to check if you are ovulating.
+It is available online, and you need to furnish a few details, for example, the first day of your last menstruation cycle and the length of your cycle.
+Once you enter the details, the calculator shows your fertile days to conceive.

 Urine-based tests offer 99 percent accurate results and are the best option for you to use at home.
 However, do not use these tests as a contraceptive as the results are not foolproof.
 Moreover, you can become pregnant for up to 24 hours after ovulation.
 There can be a surge in the secretion of LH, even without the release of eggs.
 There can be false alarms too before the real one.

 Ferning does not give as accurate results as the urine-based tests.
-Moreover, ferning can take place if you are taking Clomid or similar fertility drugs during your menstrual cycle.
+Also, ferning can take place if you are taking Clomid or similar fertility drugs during your menstrual cycle.